x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

    come ...

-Realizing the validity of this issue there are fundamental consequences to for many areas of human activity, two of which are: autonomous robotic learning (no universal recipe) and funding of professional and amateur scientific pursuits (no maps for uncharted territory [^3]).
+Realizing the validity of this issue there are fundamental consequences for many areas of human activity, two of which are: autonomous robotic learning (no universal recipe) and funding of professional and amateur scientific pursuits (no maps for uncharted territory [^3]).